-You will be able to find something for everyone on your list at the Downtown Mall!
+You can find something for everyone on your list at the Downtown Mall!
 Their motto?
 “Friends don’t let friends shop at chain stores.”
-Some of the shops include America’s coolest pet store, a wine bar that also specializes in high-end chocolate, yarn and needlework supplies, a record store dedicated to vinyl, a quaint used book shop with 100,000 books(!), and unique toys for kids and grownups.
+Some shops include America’s coolest pet store, yarn, and needlework supplies, a record store dedicated to vinyl, a quaint used book shop with 100,000 books(!), and unique toys for kids and grownups.
 There are dozens more.
 Where else can you find such a variety of independent stores where it always feels good to shop there.

-When your feet are tired and your mind and shopping bags are overflowing with gifts, there are lots of restaurants available!
-With more than 20 different selections from sandwiches and burgers to fine dining, how can you go wrong?
+When your feet are tired, and your mind and shopping bags overflow with gifts, numerous restaurants around to tame your hunger!
+With more than 20 different selections, from sandwiches and burgers to fine dining, how can you go wrong?

 Downtown Holiday Market

 Dates & Times: Saturdays, Nov 25 – Dec 23, 2023, 9am to 1pm